Jaewoo97/jaewoo97.github.io/_pages/about.md

 My current research focuses on understanding, predicting, and synthesizing human motion & human pose in real & synthetic environments.
 Ultimately, my goal is to bring about more advanced human-computer interaction systems that would benefit all humans.
 <br/>

 I come from a mechanical engineering background.
 During my undergraduate years, I have discovered my passion in developing computational algorithms while participating in computational fluid mechanics research.
 This enthralling experience had lead me to pursue graduate studies, starting from computer vision-based manufacturing during my master's degree at [MNIL](https://mnil.kaist.ac.kr/), KAIST.
-For my PhD degree, I have moved to [VILab](https://vi.kaist.ac.kr/) to pursue research in computer vision artifical intelligence.
+For my PhD degree, I have moved to [VILab](https://vi.kaist.ac.kr/) to pursue research in AI for computer vision.

 My CV can be found [here.](https://github.com/Jaewoo97/jaewoo97.github.io/blob/master/files/Jaewoo_Jeong_CV_240510.pdf)
 <br/>